Konevski/Hardware-Software-Codesign/README.md

-# Scheduling Pipelined Circuits
+Hardware/Software Codesing; Scheduling Pipelined Circuits

-## Preliminary Sketch
+# Preliminary Sketch

 ## Part I - Introduction (2 pages)
 1. What is it?